 “Zuever says not only can you come with us, but that you’re welcomed with open arms to be a part of his household until you find a mate of your own,” Zoe told her.
 Lucy looked surprised for a moment.

-“Actually, women don’t work in Zuever’s culture and you can’t exactly be on your on.
+“Women don’t work in Zuever’s culture and you can’t exactly be on your own.
 Males protect women on Tamber.
 There aren’t exactly enough females to go around on his planet and if you aren’t claimed as a part of Zuever’s household, then it’s only a matter of time before someone else claims you for theirs,” Zoe explained.

 Lucy just looked at her for a moment before huffing in annoyance.